-The “Discomfort Index” shows how much discomfort people feel.
+The “discomfort Index” shows how much discomfort people feel.
 It indicates the relationship between the temperature and the relative humidity as a certain index.
 The larger this index is, the more people feel discomfort.

 In order to feel comfortable, there must be a balance between the temperature and the humidity.

-For example, during warms days when cooling devices are used like a ventilator, if the humidity is low, the air is still perceived as comfortable even if the temperature is high.
+For example, during warms days when cooling devices, like a ventilator, are used.
+If the humidity is low, the air is still perceived as comfortable even if the temperature is high.
 However, if the relative humidity is too low, the nose and throat will be too dry and uncomfortable, as we often experience on winter days.
 Considering this, the comfortable range of both temperature and relative humidity is limited.

 Although there are differences between individuals and activities, in general, people feel comfortable when the conditions are as follows:

 - Temperature: 18 ~ 24℃

 The purpose of reaching a comfortable air condition for industrial use is to create an optimal indoor air environment.
 This is vital for quality control and production efficiency, including capacity and storage.
 Adjusting the right conditions with the 4 elements mentioned above is key for quality management.